 The Lottery also offers an ANNUITY jackpot option that can help reduce taxes and offers the winner a 100% guaranteed income stream over time.
 The two games offer different types of annual income streams, giving the players more options.
 If a winner elects the annuity option, then the Lottery will invest the entire cash amount before taxes are deducted.
 The difference between the CASH jackpot and the ANNUITY jackpot is the interest earnings that build over time.
 The Powerball annuity jackpot earns more interest for two reasons.

 1. The Powerball Annuity Jackpot invests more money for a longer period of time.
 The Powerball annuity is paid out in graduated amounts (rising by 4% per year to keep up with inflation) over 29 years (30 payments).
 The annual payments grow larger to keep pace with the winner's expected cost of living.
-The Mega Millions annuity is paid out over 25 years (26 payments) with equal payments each year.
+The Mega Millions annuity provides for an initial annual payment followed by 29 annual payments.
+Each payment is 5 percent larger than the previous one.
 In both cases, the first payment is an immediate cash payment.

 2. The Powerball Annuity Jackpot is invested in a wider variety of securities than the Mega Millions Jackpot, allowing more interest to be earned.
 All of the securities used to support both games' jackpots offer significant levels of U.S. Governmental backing.
 It is important to understand that the Lottery is invested in these securities; not the winner.
 The winner has a contract with the states to pay the annual prize payment, no matter what happens to the securities.